Adarsh-Raghuwanshi/Quiz-app2/README.md

 # The Office Quiz

 Description : Its small quiz developed using Node JS for all THE MIRZAPUR fans out there!
 Are you an ULTIMATE MIRZAPUR FAN?
-Lets check!
+Lets check!🤩

 How it works?
 * There are 5 question in the quiz.